-Alternate Job Titles: Radiology Director, Diagnostic Imaging Director, Director of Diagnostic Imaging, Director of Radiology, Head of Radiology
+Alternate Job Titles: Head of Radiology, Director of Radiology, Diagnostic Imaging Director, Director of Diagnostic Imaging, Radiology Director

 This chart describes the expected percentage of people who perform the job of Radiology Director that make less than that salary.
 For example 50% of the people who perform the job of Radiology Director are expected to make less than the median.

 Source: HR Reported data as of December 2016

 Directs and coordinates activities of a radiology or diagnostic imaging department in a hospital or other medical facility.
 Reviews work schedules and assigns duties to workers to maintain patient flow and achieve production goals.
 Oversees staff in operation of imaging equipment, such as x-ray machine, fluoroscope, CT scanner, or MRI equipment.
 Evaluates accuracy and quality of images and provides technical assistance to staff.
 Demonstrates new techniques, equipment, and procedures to staff.
 Implements and monitors radiation safety measures to ensure safety of patients and staff and compliance with regulatory requirements.
 May requires an advanced degree and at least 8 years of experience in the field.
 Familiar with a variety of the field's concepts, practices, and procedures.
 Relies on experience and judgment to plan and accomplish goals.
 Performs a variety of tasks.
 Leads and directs the work of others.
 A wide degree of creativity and latitude is expected.
 Typically reports to top management.
 View full job description